 Besides tax-advantaged retirement contributions, you might want to set up an investment account.
 An easy way to do this is at iFlip.
 They use algorithmic trading software to manage your portfolio.

 Algorithmic Intelligence (AI) uses daily analysis, changing algorithms, and automated trading. iFlip’s automated trading software manages risk for you.

 AI does this by selling positions before serious market corrections, holding your cash during uncertain times and buying when the market is stable.
-You can start for free today at iFlip.
+You can start today at iFlip.

 5. Improve Your Credit Score

 FICO is the score most commonly used by lenders.
 Ranging from 300 to 850, a score above 700 is considered “Good” and anything over 760 is “Excellent.”
 Average for Americans just hit an all-time high at around 705, depending on the report you read.